 I’ve found some issues with google sheets when large amounts of cells are needed, which is the case when receiving all the points of a curve that goes up to 30 years like the one is created in some of the examples.
 Chopping the curve out to 5 or 10 years would work as it does not seem to affect to the calculations even working with non-local interpolations.

 If you want to keep working with the whole curve some errors raise randomly as it seems it reaches some maximum quotas of google, to solve the problem is needed to force the spreadsheet to call again the service from quantra, so modifying one value and setting it back to the value you want does the trick.
-Try it several times if it does not work at first glance :(
+Keep trying till it works :(

 This is a web application developed with the API.
 Take a look to the help section to see how it works.

 Turn of year effect

 It is known that rates suffer jumps due to some reasons like high liquidity demand on certain dates and this affecting to the yield curve shape.
 It typically happens the end of the year although it could also happen at some other dates like end of quarter.
 Some publications and information about it:

 Most of the examples from Ametrano publications are calculated with Quantlib and reproduced in

 QuantLib Python Cookbooks from Luigi Ballabio (which I strongly recommend),